AI & ChatGPT searches , social queriess for LINEAR RESPONSE-FUNCTION

 • Constitutive equation

-• Relation between two physical quantities which is specific to a substance
+• Substance-specific relation between two physical quantities

 to account for the rate of response of materials and their non-linear behavior.
 See the article Linear response function.
 The first constitutive equation